Easy Homemade Salsa Recipe

 • Ground Cumin.
 Ground cumin is an essential spice for homemade salsa!
 Another pantry staple I recommend always having on hand.

 • Granulated Sugar.
 Sugar is optional but just a small amount really brings out the flavor of the tomatoes.
-You can substitute brown sugar, coconut sugar, or honey for the sugar.
+You can substitute brown sugar, coconut sugar, or honey.

-If you like a spicer salsa here are some additions to kick up the heat:
+If you like a spicier salsa here are some additions to kick up the heat:

-• Add some hot peppers to taste: jalapeño, habanero, etc.
+• Hot peppers to taste: jalapeño, habanero, etc.

-• 1-2 TBS of your favorite hot sauce
+• 1-2 Tablespoons of your favorite hot sauce

 Store